fiskhandlarn/lorica/README.md

 Visit your project in the browser and run the WordPress installation wizard with these values:

-* *Username*: sot
+* *Username*: sysop
-* *Your Email*: service@sot.se
+* *Your Email*: service@yourdomain.tld
 * *Search Engine Visibility*: <unchecked>

-Save the login url and credentials in Sot's shared KeePass file.
+Save the login url and credentials in your password file.

-Do not click the ''Log in'' button in the final step, instead use the URL `/wordpress/sot-admin` to log into wp-admin.
+Do not click the ''Log in'' button in the final step, instead use the URL `/wordpress/lorica-admin` to log into wp-admin.
 If you get a 404 for that URL it's probably because [iThemes Security](./PLUGINS.md) has removed or changed [.htaccess](./public/.htaccess).
 If `.htaccess` is marked as changed, revert it and try again.

-If you get error messages, reload `/wordpress/sot-admin` until all error messages has disappeared.
+If you get error messages, reload `/wordpress/lorica-admin` until all error messages has disappeared.

 Add languages for Polylang in wp-admin (*Languages* in the side menu) so you can start using the [hoy/polylang](https://github.com/hoymultimedia/polylang) functions, or remove `hoy/polylang` and `wpackagist-plugin/polylang` from composer if your project is monolingual (optionally remove `koodimonni-language` packages if not needed).